swisspedhealth/swisspedhealth.github.io/information_cross_collaboration.md

 title: Cross Collaboration
 ---

-At SwissPedHealth, we believe that collaboration is key to advancing medical research.
+At SwissPedHealth, we believe that collaboration is key to advancing pediatric medical research.
 We therefore foster strong partnerships between multiple university hospitals and university research groups, leveraging combined resources, expertise, and knowledge to drive cutting-edge medical research.

 ## Collaborative Research Environment

-Our collaborative research environment brings together leading Swiss hospitals and universities, including the University of Zurich, ETH Zurich, and EPFL.
+Our collaborative research environment brings together leading Swiss children's hospitals and universities, including the University of Bern, ETH Zurich, and EPFL.
 By working together, we're able to harness a diverse range of expertise and perspectives, allowing us to tackle complex research questions and develop innovative solutions.

 ## Harnessing Collaborations